Episode 330: Ways to Support Your Immune System

 Let's talk about immune support as we head into "cold and flu season"!
 Here at Team FN, we believe it’s not about eliminating exposure to all viruses or illnesses, but rather about controlling our habits, the foods we consume, and our daily routines to keep our immune system firing on all cylinders.
 Learn about the nutritional and lifestyle foundations for building a strong immune system, as well as the supplements and nutraceuticals that can offer additional support.

 Feel like you’re doing all the basics and are still catching every cold that goes around?
 It may be time to take a deeper dive.
-We’re accepting clients in our 1:1 membership and would love to see your application!
+We’re accepting clients to work with us 1:1 within the Functional C.A.R.E.
+Method™ and would love to see your application!

 In this episode: